-The Alternative Energy and Distributed Generation Journal (AEDG) is a bi-monthly publication of the Association of Energy Engineers®.
+The Alternative Energy and Distributed Generation Journal (AEDG) is a quarterly publication of the Association of Energy Engineers®.
 The journal invites original manuscripts involving analytical engineering, management, strategy and/or policy approaches to distributed generation, cogeneration, combined heat and power, alternative energy (from renewable and non-renewable sources) and related systems.
 We accept both original research and development work, novel case studies and significant design/analysis efforts.
 Generally, design work is that which specifies a new system, process or product.
 Analysis highlights modifications, retrofit or improvements carried out on an existing system, process or product.

 We prefer your copy be produced in Microsoft Word.
 If this software is not available to you, the text should be saved in rich text format or ASCII format (w/line breaks).

 Please note the following submission requirements:

 - Use the New Times Roman 12 and Symbols fonts.
 Use of other fonts (especially Cambria Math) can cause your submission to be rejected.

 - Major subject headers should be in all caps; secondary headers in bold caps & lower case; subsequent headers in medium italics.

 - Indent at the beginning of each new paragraph.
 Please single space your article.

 - Please do not use an automatic reference or footnote format.
 When you need to insert a footnote or reference number, just type it in brackets, i.e., [XX], or [X-XX] as applicable.